-- In the Group Name field, provide name and description of webserverSG.
+- In the Group Name field, provide the name and description of webserverSG.

 - On the inbound rules tab, edit as follows.

-- Another important point, in the production environment it is unsafe to use 0.0.0.0/0 the same for all IP address to control the instance.
+- Another important point is that in the production environment, it is unsafe to use 0.0.0.0/0 the same for all IP addresses to control the instance.
 It is applicable only for smaller exercises.

 - Click on Save.